soundpress/RulesOfNYC/docs/c38/index.rst

       b.
 The offer contained in the Alternate Site Notice will be deemed rejected, and the Garden Contact Person will have no further right to select a site from the Alternate Site List for relocation of the Garden if (i) the Department and GreenThumb do not receive, within 45 calendar days after the date of the Alternate Site Notice, written notice from the Garden Contact Person that the Gardening Group has selected a site from the Alternate Site List for relocation of the Garden, or (ii) the Department or GreenThumb receives written notice from the Garden Contact Person at any time that the Gardening Group will not select a site from the Alternate Site List for relocation of the Garden.

       c.
-If the Alternate Site List states that there is no available City-owned vacant land within one half mile of the Lot upon which the existing Garden is located, or within the community district in which such Lot is located if there is no City-owned vacant land within one half mile of the Lot, the provisions of 56 RCNY §§ 6-05(b)(2)(a) and 6-05(b)(2)(b) of this chapter will not apply.
+If the Alternate Site List states that there is no available City-owned vacant land within one half mile of the Lot upon which the existing Garden is located, or within the community district in which such Lot is located if there is no City-owned vacant land within one half mile of the Lot, the provisions of 56 RCNY §§ 6-05(b)(2)(a) and 6-05(b)(2)(b) will not apply.

    (3) Any site on the Alternate Site List will be offered "as is," and a Gardening Group will be responsible for performing all necessary work on such lot.
 The Department will, upon request and contingent upon staff availability and resources, assist the Gardening Group with its relocation and gardening efforts at the alternate site.
 The City will offer the Gardening Group an opportunity to register with GreenThumb for the alternate site, and once registered, obtain a License.